utksi/wannier_elf/README.md

 Calculates ELF (and all the stuff in between wannier functions and ELF) with wannier orbitals.

+Right now, it only works correctly for orthogonal cells, sorry.

 ## What?

 Given a set of wannier functions $\{\{w_n(\mathbf{r})\}\}$, we can get [See Nature, 371(1994)683-686](https://www.nature.com/articles/371683a0) for a non spin-polarized system: